dalpengholic/eficode-assignment-weatherapp/README.md

 # eficode-assignment-weatherapp for development
-This dev branch is for providing the same development environment for developer by docker and docker-compose.
+This dev branch is for providing the same development environment for developers by docker and docker-compose.
-This README.md gives developers instructions that how to build development environment at local personal laptops or desktops using this branch.
+This README.md gives developers instructions on how to build a development environment at local personal laptops or desktops using this branch.

 ### Prerequisite
 1. The applications below have to be installed first.